 It grows from a single trunk, which supports a crown of arched, pinnate leaves.
-At the base of the crown, clusters of flowers emerge.
+At the base of the crown, clusters of creamy white flowers emerge.
 In fall, these flowers are replaced with 1 in (2.5 cm) green fruits that ripen to bright red around the end of December.
 They look like red Christmas lights, giving this stunning tree its common name.

 This Southeastern Asia native is surprisingly tolerant of growing in a pot and will thrive indoors as long as it gets plenty of sunshine throughout the year.